 - Have your Chair confirm with the GPA that you are ready to take the exam - Coordinate a day/time/modality (in-person/remote/hybrid) with your entire committee. - Schedule a room (This can be frustrating.
-The GPA is happy to help with this!) - Notify the GPA of day/time/modality - Schedule the General Exam in MyGrad
+Zoey or Fatema in the main office can help you with this!) - Notify the GPA of day/time/modality

+Schedule the General Exam in MyGrad